 These low-maintenance flowers offer delicate blooms that attract pollinators.
-Fortunately, the pollen isn’t windborne, so you can enjoy them without triggering allergies.
-This makes Hostas another popular choice for allergy sufferers.
+Fortunately, the pollen isn’t windborne, so you can enjoy them in the springtime.

 Phlox is a more allergy-friendly plant choice.
 Its pollen is not airborne, and the plants are often suggested as an alternative to mums and daisies.

 It blooms later in the summer and is a great food source for bees and insects.

 Snapdragons are an excellent choice for both spring and fall gardens.
 The snapped-shut flower that bees love to squeeze their way inside.
 This helps keep its pollen contained, making the flower safe from those with rhinitis.

 A native plant that relies on bees for pollination and shouldn’t cause distress to sufferers.
 The cheery globes of pink or white blooms also add a touch of charm to the garden.